 In this part, part 5, of the series on Tummyrite™ I introduce the three-way mode of action of the Yeast Functional Fibres in Tummyrite™ products and their impact an on bird health and wellbeing.
 This is objective 3 as follows:

-OBJECTIVE 3 - Provide some components, such as herbs and yeast functional fibres which have anti-microbial and binding actions to reduce pathogen numbers and thereby reduce the disease challenge to birds.
+OBJECTIVE 3 - Provide some natural feed components, such as herb extracts and yeast functional fibres to help the birds cope with disease challenges.

 The Yeast Functional Fibre (YFF) with prebiotic properties in TummyRite™ have 3 functions: